Advertiser Disclosure

 Roadside Dispatch

-If you’re driving and suddenly encounter issues with your car on the road, calling the Roadside Dispatch hotline is an option available to you with either the Chase Sapphire Preferred card or the Southwest Premier card.
+If you’re driving and suddenly encounter issues with your car on the road, you can call the Roadside Dispatch hotline with either the Chase Sapphire Preferred card or the Southwest Premier card.

-Although services are not complimentary, you can get roadside assistance at a pre-negotiated rate of $69.95 per service call, which covers:
+Although services aren’t complimentary, you can get roadside assistance at a pre-negotiated rate of $69.95 per service call, which covers:

 • Fuel delivery (up to 5 gallons, plus cost of fuel)